GatorEducator/GatorMiner/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for taking time to contribute to TextMining!
-This guide will help you to effectively get stared and contribute to the project.
+Thank you for taking the time to contribute to TextMining!
+This guide will help you to effectively get started and contribute to the project.

 ## Table of Contents